rml-lee/Video-Game-Sales-Analysis/README.md

 | Developer         | The company that developed the game.                                |
 | Rating            | The ESRB rating of the game, such as E for Everyone, T for Teen, or M for Mature. |

+## Data Cleaning
+Effective data analysis begins with ensuring the data is clean and well-structured.
+In this section, we outline the steps taken to clean the dataset, removing inconsistencies, correcting errors, and ensuring the integrity of the data.

+To facilitate this process, i've have provided a SQL script that performs the necessary data cleaning operations.
+The script is a stored procedure.
+By running this script, the dataset is prepared for accurate and reliable analysis.

+You can access the SQL file for data cleaning here.

 ## Data Schema
 <img src="https://github.com/rml-lee/MYSQL-Tableau-Video-Games-Project/assets/160198611/6c841049-eb36-4b04-bdc9-df89e3f2a687" alt="Description" width="500"/>